-If you could suss out all emotion and get it right every time, all you would do is buy at bottom (accumulate), ride the wave up, sell during distribution, and then exit or short the market on the way down.
+If you could suss out all emotion and get it right every time, all you would do is buy at the bottom (accumulate), ride the wave up, sell during distribution, and then exit or short the market on the way down.

 Simple as that really.
-Be we talking about a 100 year cycle, 10 year cycle, 1 year cycle, or cycles that happen within days, weeks, and months, the concept is the same.
+Be we talking about a 100-year cycle, 10-year cycle, 1-year cycle, or cycles that happen within days, weeks, and months, the concept is the same.

-The concept being that human emotions and market mechanics create bubble and bust cycles called “market cycles.”
+The concept being that human emotions and market mechanics create bubble-and-bust cycles called “market cycles.”

-The classic economic bubble is an example of this playing out in drastic form (it doesn’t alway have to be so drastic), and the Wyckoff Price Cycle is an example of this being analyzed and tactics to deal with it being created (Wyckoff can apply even to shorter more subtle cycles within larger cycles).
+The classic economic bubble is an example of this playing out in drastic form (it doesn’t always have to be so drastic), and the Wyckoff Price Cycle is an example of this being analyzed and tactics to deal with it being created (Wyckoff can apply even to shorter more subtle cycles within larger cycles).

 NOTE: See an overly simple example of a Wyckoffian market cycle below where LTC/BTC’s four main phases of a market cycle (Accumulation, Markup, Distribution.
 Markdown) occur.